Mon – Sun: 24/7 Plumbing

 Apart from understanding the different toilet flange materials, knowing how to install them is important since the most common problems occur during installation.
 In this regard, some of the common issues that you may face include:

-• Toilet has an unpleasant smell
+• The toilet has an unpleasant smell

 • The toilet bowl easily wobbles from its place while using it